team-for-awesome/make-a-difference-now/README.md

 saying.
 For people that are tired of blaming others and are ready to see how they alone have the power to create change.

 ## Sentient Beeings
-- Treat animals with the same respect you would show to a human
+- Treat animals with unlimited respect
     - Rescue animals from the animal shelter and take good care of them
     - Eat vegetarian (even once a week is a good start)
 - Give people the benefit of a doubt
+- Act kind towards other people

+    - Ask people if they need help
     - Smile sincerely
-- Ask people if they need help
     - Make eye contact with shop assistants and take the time to say thank you
     - Don't put your bag on the seat next to you so people can sit
+    - Help people carry their groceries
     - Offer your seat to someone that needs it more
-- Help people carry their groceries
     - Let people exit the train/bus before you enter, don't stand in their way
 ## Nature
 - Remove Trash
     - Abstain from buying anything when possible